 Simple Feijoada Recipe - Cape Verdean Stewed Beans

-- 12-ounce package of salt pork, cut into cubes
+- 12 ounces salt pork cut into cubes

 - ½ teaspoon black pepper